Vis4Sense/student-projects/2024-2025/readme.md

    - Cash is also always an option, with almost constant small but positive returns
    - This would cover when to unload a stock/crypto (step 3)
    - This can be extended to short sell as well, i.e., comparing going long or short and see which has the better return

+# Meeting 4 Feb 2025

+## Manasi
+- coin history data missing from alpaca
+- using data from polygon.io
+- test on solana
+- input: lots of features, used some feature selection method
+- using the momentum definition from last meeting

 # Meeting 28 Jan 2025
 ## Manasi and Abhay